shivamchhapola/Bruh-Bot69/README.md

 }
 ```

-## Usage
+## How to run

-First of all make sure you have all the libraries which are used to make this bot.
+First configure bot for your own use then make sure you have all the libraries which are used in this bot.
 - [Tweepy](https://www.tweepy.org/)
 - [Json](https://www.json.org/)
 - [Time](https://docs.python.org/3/library/time.html)